fsbraun/django-automations/doc/core-concepts.rst

 Django automation has two optional ways of storing state data.
 The first one is **binding model instances to an automation instance** allowing for all form of data Django models can handle.
 Additionally each automation instance has **a json-serializable dictionary attached** called ``data``.
 Since it is stored in a Django ``JSONField`` it only may contain combination of basic types (like ``int``, ``real``, ``list``, ``dict``, ``None``).
 This data dictionary is also used to store results of form interactions or for automation methods to keep intermediate states to communicate with each other.

+Request-response cycle and scheduling
+*************************************

+Practically all automations pause or wait for other processes to finish most of the time.

+From time to time, the automations have to be checked if they can advance.
+This is the task of a scheduler outside this package.
+The scheduler may, e.g., call the class method ``models.AutomationModel.run``.
+Additionally, Django Automations offers a :ref:`new management command<Management command>` ``python manage.py automation_step`` that can be invoked by an external scheduler.

+Also, an automation may advance, e.g., after an processing form has been filled and validated.
+Then the automation may advance within the request-response cycle of the POST request of the form.
+To keep the web app responsive, all automation steps need to be fast.
+Optionally, Django Automations allows to spawn threads for the background processes.